 Insurance companies use private rating companies to determine their financial strength.
 The rating agencies evaluate the insurance companies as to financial strength to meet their current and future contractual obligations.
-These include their ability to pay current and future claims and their ability to maintain solvency during uncertain financial times.
+These include their ability to pay current and future claims and their ability to maintain solvency during uncertain economic times.

-Insurance companies pay the rating agencies to examine their financial situation and assign a financial strength through numerical ratings.
+Insurance companies pay the rating agencies to examine their financial situation and assign financial strength through numerical ratings.
 The ratings can be different between separate rating companies.
-It is important to know what these ratings are and what exactly they mean.
+It is essential to know what these ratings are and what exactly they mean.
 A history of insurance company’s ratings may also be important information as to the long term credibility of the insurer.
-If an insurance company has maintained a long term record of financial stability it could be an indication that their future financial strength could be maintained.
+If an insurance company has maintained a long term record of financial stability, it could be an indication that their future financial strength could be maintained.

 Top ratings and their differences based on the rating company: As an example of ratings and their interpretation of financial strength consider comparing A.M.
 Best’s top rating is “A++ Superior.”
 It is assigned to companies that have, in A.M.
 Best’s opinion, “a superior ability to meet their ongoing insurance obligations.”
-Fitch’s top rating is “AAA Extremely Strong”, and denotes that Fitch believes the company “very unlikely to be affected by adverse market conditions”.
+Fitch’s top rating is “AAA Extremely Strong,” and denotes that Fitch believes the company “very unlikely to be affected by adverse market conditions.”

-An annuity or life insurance contract actually represents a liability (or debt) to an insurance company that must be met at some point in the future.
+An annuity or life insurance contract represents a liability (or debt) to an insurance company that must be met at some point in the future.
 Debt management is one of the most important keys to getting and maintaining a high credit rating.
 Combining long term assets with long term liability obligations can be tricky especially when you consider any volatility of the world’s financial markets.